Answered By: Ming Guang Han Last Updated: Jan 23, 2020 Views: 2022

 - 5 general tips on finding statistical data - Need statistics?

 - What should I use?
-FindMore@NUSL vs Google Scholar vs Specialised Subject databases - Some discussion of the pros and cons of these search systems.
+FindMore vs Google Scholar vs Specialised Subject databases - Some discussion of the pros and cons of these search systems.

 Need to brush up on searching techniques, search tricks & sources?

 - Formulating Your Search Strategy: Learn How to Search Effectively - basic guide on how to use standard search operators.

 - How to get more relevant results with FindMore - Our powerful "One search" FindMore covers over 330 million items (as of Dec 2012), use the techniques here to get even more relevant results.